djeada/Parallel-And-Concurrent-Programming/notes/01_basic_terminology.md

 * Operating system schedules threads for execution;
 * All threads within a single process share the same address space and other resources.

-## CPU-Bound vs I/O-Bound
+## Understanding CPU-Bound vs I/O-Bound

-To use concruency to speed up a software, we must first identify the bottleneck in our application.
-Depending on whether the slowdown is caused by I/O activities or an underused CPU, different solutions will be used.
+To optimize a software program's performance, it's important to identify the primary source of slowdown or the bottleneck.
+This could be either due to I/O (input/output) activities or an underutilized CPU.
+Different strategies can be applied based on the cause of the bottleneck.

 ### CPU-Bound

-CPU-bound refers to a situation in which the time required to accomplish a task is mostly dictated by the speed of the central processor.

-* Software solution: Parallelism is required for the improvement of software speed.
-* Hardware solution: The higher the clock rate of our CPU, the better the performance of our software.
+When a task's completion time mainly depends on the speed of the CPU, it is considered CPU-bound.
+In simpler terms, the CPU's processing power determines how quickly the task finishes.

+- To speed up a CPU-bound software, you can use parallelism, which involves dividing a task into smaller subtasks and processing them simultaneously.
+- On the hardware side, having a CPU with a higher clock rate can improve your software's performance.

+Here's an example that illustrates a CPU-bound scenario:

 ```bash
 I/O waiting